Do We Still Need Humans in the Loop? Human vs. LLM Annotation in Active Learning for TikTok Hate Speech Detection: Human Annotation Study

 \subsection{Annotator Demographics}

-The six annotators who completed all phases ranged in age from 19 to 60 (mean 40), with four identifying as female and two as male.
-All six were residents in Germany at the time of the study.
-Four were native German speakers; the remaining two were highly proficient non-native speakers (one Japanese national, one Portuguese national), both listing German among their fluent languages on Prolific.
+The six annotators retained across all study phases (\S\ref{sec:human-annotation}) were recruited through Prolific.
+They are referred to throughout this appendix as A1, A2, A3, A4, A5, and A8 (Annotator\_6 and Annotator\_7 were excluded after the qualification round, see App.~\ref{app:annotator-qc}; original identifiers are preserved for transparency).
+Ages ranged from 19 to 60 (mean: 40).
+Four annotators identified as female and two as male; five identified as White and one as Asian.
+All six were resident in Germany at the time of the study.
+Four were native German speakers, and two were highly proficient non-native speakers with first languages Portuguese and Japanese.
+Employment status comprised three full-time workers, one part-time worker, one unemployed, and one not in paid work.
+Prolific approval counts ranged from 31 to 1102 (median: 158), indicating a mix of relatively new and experienced platform workers.

+Political orientation was not included in the pre-screening criteria.
+This is a limitation, since annotator political leanings may correlate with how anti-immigrant content is interpreted (\citet{vallejo2025llms} for parallel findings on LLM annotators).
+Future replications should consider stratified pre-screening on political orientation to characterize this potential source of bias.